Privacy Notice: Applicants

 - communicate marketing messages to you (unless you opt out).
 It is in the University’s legitimate interests to promote its services, courses and events to those who may be interested.

 - produce some internal reports, research and statistics.
-It is in our legitimate interests to use these to evaluate, plan and assess how the University is operating and make any changes we think are appropriate and will benefit current and future students.
+It is in our legitimate interests to use these to evaluate, plan and assess how the University is operating and make any changes we think are appropriate and will benefit current and future applicants and students.

-Where we process special category data and data about criminal convictions for the purposes set out in this notice, we rely on the following additional lawful bases from the GDPR and DPA:
+Where we process special category data and data about criminal convictions for the purposes set out in this notice, we rely on the following additional lawful bases from the UK GDPR and DPA:

-Article 9(2)(g) GDPR, which allows us to process special category data if the processing is necessary in the substantial public interest and there is a basis to do so in law.
+Article 9(2)(g) UK GDPR, which allows us to process special category data if the processing is necessary in the substantial public interest and there is a basis to do so in law.
 The law which allows us to rely on Article 9(2)(g) is section 10 DPA by virtue of Schedule 1 DPA, which also provides the lawful basis for processing data about criminal convictions.
 The specific conditions from Schedule 1 DPA on which we rely for this type of processing are as follows:

 - Schedule 1(6), which allows us to process special category data and/or data about criminal convictions to comply with a statutory or legal function.
 Such functions include the duties set out in the Equality Act 2010 and the requirement to comply with the registration conditions imposed on us by the Office for Students under the Higher Education and Research Act 2017.